NukedArea/ansible-pi-bootstrap/README.md

 At the end, the pi user password is set with a random value.
 The only authentication method is with public key.

-It is assumed your ansible deployment machine is running Linux or macOS.
+It is assumed your ansible deployment machine is running Linux or macOS, because Windows is not supported for the control node.

 # First, create a SSH key on your local machine